vrimori/visualstudio-docs.ja-jp/docs/extensibility/adding-user-control-to-the-start-page.md

     </Grid>
     ```

-3.  次のフレームを最上位レベルに追加`Grid`要素直後に、 `Grid` button と textbox を含む要素です。
+3. Add the following frame to the top-level `Grid` element just after the `Grid` element that contains the button and textbox.

     ```vb
     <Frame Grid.Row="1" x:Name="WebFrame" Source="http://www.bing.com" Navigated="WebFrame_Navigated" />
     ```

-4.  次の例では、ユーザー コントロールの完全な XAML を示します。
+4. The following example shows the completed XAML for the user control.

     ```xml
     <UserControl x:Class="WebUserControl.UserControl1"